amsterdamtimemachine/data-index/README.md

 ```

 ### Testing

+The two packages use different runners.
+The app tests run under vitest, the db tests under bun's runner. `bun test` discovery is scoped to `packages/db` via `bunfig.toml`, so neither runner can pick up the other's files.
+Use `bun run test` for the full CI-identical run and `bun test <filter>` for quick db iterations.

 `bun run test` runs both suites via `turbo run test`: the **db** tests against an isolated Postgres+PostGIS container (port `5434`, ephemeral — wiped on `test:db:down`), and the **app** unit tests (pure heatmap/cell maths, no DB).
 The db integration tests exercise the pipeline end-to-end — LPS + adressen + streets + beeldbank + Joods Monument ingestion on real-data fixtures under `packages/db/src/__tests__/fixtures/`, then the query layer (features, heatmap, timeline, histogram) and `rebuild-index` — alongside pure-function unit tests for the query helpers.